Daniel Lewis Gardella

 - Died March 6, 2005 in Yonkers, NY USA

-Outfielder Danny Gardella played for the New York Giants in 1944 and 1945.
+Outfielder Danny Gardella played for the New York Giants in 1944 and 1945, hitting .272 with 18 homers and 71 RBIs the second year.
 In 1946, he jumped to the Mexican League and was banned from the majors by Commissioner Happy Chandler.
 The next year, he filed a federal lawsuit challenging baseball's reserve clause.
 In the light of the legal challenge, Chandler revoked Gardella's ban, and Gardella dropped his lawsuit.
 He played in just one more big league game, with the St. Louis Cardinals, in 1950.
-Known for practicing with an iron bat to strengthening his muscles.
-Gardella died March 6, 2005 at age 85 of congestive heart failure.

 - David Mandell: "Danny Gardella and the Reserve Clause", in The National Pastime - A Review of Baseball History, Society for American Baseball Research, Cleveland, OH, number 26 (May, 2006), pp. 41-44.